-CPEC is seeking to appoint Research Officers, for a fixed period of time, to support a number of externally funded research studies within the Centre.
+CPEC is seeking to appoint a full-time Research Officer to start as soon as possible until December 2023 to support a number of externally funded research studies within the Centre, with particular contributions to research within the NIHR Policy Innovation and Evaluation Research Unit (PIRU) and the NIHR Older People and Frailty Policy Research Unit (OPPRU).

-The Research Officers will be expected to apply quantitative methods to a range of social care and mental health data to enhance evidence available for policy and practice evaluation of care systems.
-The role will involve extracting, manipulating and analysing quantitative data using different statistical and econometric modelling methods, contributing to the drafting of project reports and papers and to the dissemination of findings to a range of stakeholders, including funders, policy analysts and other academics.
-The Research Officers will also undertake a range of desk and field based activities, including carrying out evidence reviews and other background research activities.
+The Research Officer will be expected to apply - as appropriate - qualitative and/or quantitative methods to contribute to the evaluation of the social care and health care systems nationally and (where relevant) internationally.
+Dependent on their research experience and skills, they are likely to be involved in:

+- participant recruitment, data collection (through qualitative research interviews and/or focus groups), data management and analysis; - quantitative data analysis; - contributing to the organisation of project team and advisory group meetings; - · contributing to the drafting of project reports and papers; and - the dissemination of findings to a range of stakeholders, including funders, care commissioners and providers, policy analysts, people with social care needs and families, and other academics.

+The Research Officer will undertake a range of desk and field-based activities, including carrying out evidence reviews and other background research activities.

-The Research Officers will be required to maintain knowledge of relevant policy and practice debates and discussions relevant to long-term care and/or mental health in England and (as appropriate) globally.
-They will be supported to develop their research careers within CPEC.
+The Research Officer will be required to maintain knowledge of relevant policy and practice debates and discussions relevant to adult social care in England and (where relevant) international long-term care.
+They will be supported to develop their research career within CPEC.